yorkie/node-priority/README.md

 });
 ```

-For convience, it support set back to default timeout by:
+For convience, it supports set back to default timeout by:

 ```js
 resource.setTimeout();  // set back to default timeout